meilisearch/documentation/learn/advanced/asynchronous_operations.md

 }
 ```

-Had the task failed, the response would have included an `error` object:
+Had the task failed, the response would have included a detailed `error` object explaining why the task failed:

 ```json
 {